Oil companies lead Britain's FTSE lower as crude prices fall

 “We see both near- and long-term prospects being as strong as ever, although recent concerns around end market growth have caused a material underperformance for ARM shares.”

 The FTSE 100 rose to a record 7,122.74 points in late April but has since given up most of the gains it made in 2015.
-(Editing by Robin Pomeroy)
+(Editing by Louise Ireland)